-Should I still come to hospital for treatment?
+Should I still attend for my treatment in hospital?

-Yes.
-You should continue to attend your scheduled medical care unless we tell you not to.
+Yes, you should continue to attend for your scheduled medical care unless advised by your hospital not to do so.
 It's very natural to have concerns when you're being treated for a serious illness.
 If you are concerned, contact your healthcare team.
 Every day our major hospitals handle cases of people who have infections that could be passed to other patients.
 There are many different ways to monitor infection risk and protect you from infection while you are receiving treatment.